Islandora/documentation/docs/user-documentation/searching.md

 The _Processors_ tab allows repository managers to adjust how data and search queries are processed to adjust results.
 The defaults are acceptable in most cases.

+## Indexing EDTF Dates

+EDTF date fields can only be successfully indexed directly as strings.
+However, there is a way to include a custom "edtf year" field containing the facets-friendly year (or year ranges) from one or more EDTF fields.
+This must first be enabled by checking "EDTF Year" under the Processors tab, then can be added on the Field tab (it'll be called "EDTF Creation Date Year (edtf_year)"), and finally can be configured as a facet.
+See "How should this be tested" on [this pull request](https://github.com/Islandora/controlled_access_terms/pull/68) for instructions on setting it up.

 ## Searching Islandora

-The Search API SOLR module comes with a search page pre-configured (accessible at '/solr-search/content').
+Searching using Search API in Drupal is done using Drupal Views.
+The Islandora Defaults module comes with a search page pre-configured (accessible at '/solr-search/content').
 To edit the search page, navigate to '/admin/structure/views/view/solr_search_content'.

 Repository managers may want to change the URL used to access the page, add it to the site navigation, or add a search box.
 In the 'Page Settings' box in the middle of the page, click on the existing path to open a shadow-box with an edit field.
 Change the URL as desired, for example, to 'search' and click **Apply**.
 Then, click the **No menu** link just below it to open the menu settings shadow-box.
 Selecting 'Normal menu entry' will allow a repository manager to add a menu link text, description, and place it within the site menu tree (the default, `<Main navigation>` works for most sites).
 A search box can be added by expanding the _Advanced_ options and changing the _Exposed form in block_ setting and then use the _Block Layout_ interface (found at '/admin/structure/block') to place the block where desired.
 After making changes to the View's settings, click the **Save** button to ensure the changes are not lost.